-(MissionNewswire) Salesian missionaries and Daughters of Mary Help of Christians have been responding with relief aid to those who were impacted by the 7.2 magnitude earthquake that struck Haiti on Aug.
+(MissionNewswire) Salesian missionaries and Daughters of Mary Help of Christians have been responding with relief aid to those who were impacted by the 7.2-magnitude earthquake that struck Haiti on Aug.
 14. More than 2,000 people are believed to have been killed with thousands more injured and left homeless.
-Homes and business have collapsed and infrastructure needs to be rebuilt.
+Homes and businesses have collapsed and infrastructure needs to be rebuilt.

 Salesians responded immediately during the aftermath and are now working with the local population to provide relief to the victims.
 Salesian missionaries and sisters are involved in the distribution of food and health kits for 3,000 families.
 They are also providing plastic roofs and construction materials to create temporary shelters for 400 families.

 Another project has been launched to build a school canteen to provide meals for those in need.
 Currently, 1,500 meals are being distributed to students with the Salesian Diocesan Center for Arts and Crafts (CDAM) and nearby schools.

 Salesians are also involved in providing psycho-social assistance to families affected by the earthquake who have lost a loved one or who have been injured.
 In addition, Salesians have launched a vocational and technical training project for 700 youth.
 The training will be short and tailored specifically to prepare youth for rapidly finding a job and contributing to the country’s reconstruction.